JacopoFabrini/JenkinsIntegrationTest/README.md

 # JenkinsIntegrationTest
-A test repo to experioment with Jenkins integration
+A test repo to experiment with Jenkins integration